tejalsakore/python/lecture-4/lecture-4.md

   <img  src="./../assets/header.png" />
 </p>

-# Lecture-3 User Input & Type Casting in Python
+# Lecture-4 User Input & Type Casting in Python

 ## User Input

+Python allows for user input.
-input()=To take input from user.
+That means we are able to ask the user for input. input()=To take input from user.

 Example=